 Springs in North Estonia are particularly pleasing to the eye: clear blue water dotted with rocks painted white by the limestone ground.
 South Estonian springs on the other hand have high iron content and may have strong colour and taste of rust.
-Some of the springs are known for their healing properties, confirmed by medical scientists.
-Healing springs are found around Häädemeeste in Pärnu County and nearby Kuressaare on Saaremaa island.
-An old Estonian wisdom recommends to scrape off the silver of a coin and rinse your eyes in the water.
+Some of the springs are even known for their healing properties.

 The springs around Pandivere uplands are located in centre and northeastern parts of Estonia.
 Most well know of these are Äntu lakes.
-The eight metre deep Sinijärv boasts bright, clear greenish blue tone, well suited in its serene forest surroundings.
+There are a total of seven lakes, but perhaps the best known one is the eight-metre deep Sinijärv.
+It boasts a bright, clear greenish blue tone, well-suited to its serene forest surroundings.

 Norra Manor in central Estonia is surrounded by large spring lakes known collectively as Norra springs.
 One is a crystal clear spring lake, known as Oostriku spring lake, dotted with large rocks and a wooden bridge built for visitors.
 Another is Sopa spring.
 At 4.8 meters deep, it is Estonia's deepest spring, hiding decades- or even centuries-old tree trunks that have been well-preserved in the limestone spring water.